-As a student, we expect you to attend classes in a respectful manner (for example, make sure you arrive promptly and turn off your phone), and to carry out assignments and submit them timeously.
+As a student, we expect you to attend classes in a respectful manner (for example, make sure you arrive promptly and turn off or mute your phone and similar devices), and to carry out assignments and submit them timeously.
 We also expect you to observe good conduct at all times and to treat your fellow students with consideration.
 University facilities (computers, library, etc.) should be used responsibly and you should inform us of changes in your address.
 Finally, we expect and encourage you to spend an appropriate amount of time on private study.